 The job interview is one of the first times your employee will have contact with the HR department.
 Use that moment to explain that corporate giving is part of your standard employee benefits package, and show them how you make it easier for them to support the causes that matter to them.

 Instead of — or in addition to — recognizing work anniversaries or achievements with swag, offer a bonus donation to be made to the charity of their choice.
 If you're using the Groundswell platform, it's easy to simply add the appropriate amount to the employee's giving account.
 You can even set it up as part of the policies that administer the program.

 Many employee benefits management companies provide data and feedback to your company that can give you insight into what matters to your employees.
 Use that data to help identify giving trends and refine your program to make it more appealing.

-It’s nice to get your picture in a place of honor when you’re voted Employee of the Month, but you can do better by giving your EOTM the chance to do more good.
-It’s easy to set up one-time additions to an employee’s giving fund based on their designation as a valued employee.
+It's nice to get your picture in a place of honor when you're voted Employee of the Month, but you can do better by giving your EOTM a chance to do more good.
+It's easy to set up one-time additions to an employee's giving fund based on their designation as a valued employee.